Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular2/steps/tutorialAngular2.step_00.md

 The reason for this is the way Meteor structures and serves files to the client.

 Meteor scans all the HTML files in your application and concatenates them together.

-It will create the `HTML`, `HEAD` and `BODY` tags by itself and place in there everything it needs to run the app.

-Then it will search for all the HTML files containing `HEAD` or `BODY` tags and concatenate their content into the main file.
+Contactenating means merging contents of appropriate `HTML`, `HEAD` and `BODY` tags, found inside these HTML files, together.

 So in our case, Meteor found our `index.html` file, recognized it was meant for the client only, found the `BODY` tag inside and added it's content to the `BODY` tag of the main generated file.

 > (right-click -> inspect element on the page to see the generated file)

-## Angular 2 Package
+## Angular2 Package

 Now it's time to add Angular 2 to our stack!